 1. Doorknob Extenders

-If your doorknob doesn’t have a handle, consider doorknob extenders.
-They easily attach to your doorknob and create a lever so that you don’t need to twist it in order to open.
+If your doorknob doesn’t already have a handle, consider doorknob extenders.
+They easily attach to your doorknob and create a lever so that you don’t need to twist the knob to open it.

 2. Tub Transfer Bench

-Adding a tub transfer bench to your bathtub will make it easier for you to get in and out of the tub, whether you are walking or in a wheelchair.
+Adding a tub transfer bench to your bathtub will make it easier for you to get in and out of the tub, without stepping over a high step in a slippery environment.
+While standing outside the tub, sit first and then swing your feet over the edge into the tub.

 4. Shower Hoses

 Shower hoses allow you to move the shower head around.
-This is very useful for those that have limited movement and need to sit while showering or bathing, and can also be helpful if a caregiver needs to assist you.
+This is very useful for those with limited movement who need to sit while showering or bathing, and it can also be helpful if a caregiver is assisting them.

 5. Non-slip Bath Mats

-Non-skid bath mats help stabilize you so that you won’t fall on slippery bathtub floors.
-They have suction cups to keep them in place and a textured surface allows for better grip.
+Non-skid bath mats help stabilize you so you won’t fall on slippery bathtub or shower floors.
+They have suction cups to keep them in place, and a textured surface allows for better grip.
+However, in some cases, the suction can weaken from mildew and soap residue, leading to slippage and problems.

 6. Night Lights